oliveiraleo/free5gc-auto-deploy/README.md

 **Note:** This script requires a parameter to work.
 Please select one from the list provided above that is compatible with your environment

+#### Add new 5G UE to free5GC

+Please, follow the instructions from [this page here](https://free5gc.org/guide/5-install-ueransim/#4-use-webconsole-to-add-an-ue)

 #### UERANSIM basic usage

 To deploy the gNB: